Employer: Fort Bend County District Attorney’s Office

 Location: Richmond, Texas

-The Fort Bend County District Attorney’s Office is seeking a Deputy Chief for the Juvenile Division.
+The Fort Bend County District Attorney’s Office is seeking an experienced prosecutor for the Juvenile Division.

-Applicants should be licensed attorneys in good standing with at least 3 years of job-related experience.
-Experience practicing juvenile law is required, and applicants should have considerable experience trying adult or juvenile cases.
+Applicants should be licensed attorneys in good standing with at one (3) years of job-related experience.
+Experience practicing juvenile law is preferred, and previous litigation experience is required.

-The Deputy Chief provides supervision and training assistance to the Chief Juvenile Prosecutor for the Juvenile Division to ensure a high level of prosecution and rehabilitation services for juvenile offenders, as well as providing victims of juvenile delinquent conduct (adult and juvenile) equitable remedies by continuing to hold juvenile perpetrators accountable for delinquent offenses committed.
-The position should also be prepared to try serious and/or complex juvenile cases before the six juvenile courts of Fort Bend County.
+The position will train to provide a high level of prosecution and rehabilitation services for juvenile offenders, as well as providing victims of juvenile delinquent conduct (adult and juvenile) equitable remedies by continuing to hold juvenile perpetrators accountable.

 Fort Bend County is one of the most diverse counties in the nation and consistently ranks as one of the fastest growing.
 Only thirty minutes away from downtown Houston, the office has that small-town feel while tackling the challenges of a bustling suburban metropolis.

-Pay starts at $3,275.20 bi-weekly with a great benefits package.
+Pay starts at $99,507.20 annually with a full benefits package.
 Board certification in relevant disciplines can qualify for an additional stipend.
 Offers subject to an application/interview process, background check, and drug test.
 Not all applicants will be interviewed.

-Interested applicants should e-mail a cover letter and resume to Executive Assistant District Attorney Wesley Wittig at [email protected].
+Interested applicants should e-mail a cover letter and resume to Juvenile Division Chief Jamie Reyna at [email protected].